 Bad spark plug plug wires can cause hard starting (particularly during wet weather), poor fuel economy, rough idle, hesitation when accelerating and increased hydrocarbon (HC) emissions.
 On 1995 and newer vehicles with OBD II Onboard Diagnostics, misfiring due to bad plug wires may also set a fault code and turn on the Check Engine light.

 Spark plug wires should always be inspected if any of these symptoms are present, and when the spark plugs are changed.
 If wires show any obvious damage such as burned or cracked insulation, chaffing, loose plug boots or terminals, the wires should be replaced.
 Also, if visible arcing is present new wires are needed.
-Wires should also be replaced if their resistance measured end to end with an ohmmeter exceeds OEM specifications.

-Replace ONE WIRE at a time to avoid mixing up the firing order (very important!).
+Replace each wire one at a time to avoid mixing up the firing order (very important!).
 Start with the longest plug wire(s) and go to the shortest or vice versa.
 If you mix up the firing order, the engine may not start or it may pop and backfire.
 This may damage the engine so always double-check the firing order if you are unsure.
 Refer to the firing order in a service manual or markings on the intake manifold, plug wires or distributor cap (if used).
 Note: Different vehicle manufacturers number they cylinders differently so make sure you know which plug is number one and how the cylinder banks are numbered.

 Additional items you might need when replacing spark plug wires include spark plugs, a spark plug boot puller (makes removal and installation easier), replacement looms or wire supports for original parts that might be missing, and dielectric grease for tight-fitting boots (makes removal easier next time, and helps keep out water).